 Intermediate level of storyboarding with animation principles where emphasis will be on developed cinematic storytelling techniques and compositions.
 More developed concepts of writing and directing for animation, dialogue and story development will be explored in making a story reel with a linear computer editing.
 Students pay for their own materials.
+ART-50A, and 50B are courses related in content and are limited in enrollment according to Title 5, section 55040.
+For further information see section VIII regarding course repeatability and repetition.
 36 hours lecture and 72 hours laboratory.
 (Letter Grade, or Pass/No Pass option.)

-ART-51A - Beginning Animation Production 3 units CSU
+ART-51A - Beginning Animation Production 3 units UC, CSU